Uber vs. Lyft: Pros and Cons of Each Rideshare Service

 What’s It Like To Drive for Lyft?

-Driver reviews on Indeed.com echo the sentiments of Uber drivers — there are benefits, such as independence, flexibility, socialization, and drawbacks, like auto maintenance needs, to being a Lyft driver.
+Driver reviews on Indeed.com echo the sentiments of Uber drivers — there are benefits, such as independence, flexibility and socialization, and drawbacks, like auto maintenance needs, to being a Lyft driver.

 How Much Does Lyft Pay Drivers?

-According to Lyft’s website, pay rates can vary depending on the driver’s city, region and time of day, but the Lyft website says drivers in Washington, D.C., earn up to $35 per hour.
-Three factors influence a driver’s pay:
+Pay rates can vary depending on the driver’s city, region and time of day.
+Lyft doesn’t currently disclose driver pay on its website, but it previously reported that drivers in Washington, D.C., earned up to $35 per hour.
+Several factors influence a driver’s pay:

 Using Lyft’s app, drivers can access forecasts and demand maps that update in real time.